The Gallagher brothers are reviving Oasis. Here's a look at their decades-long feud

 On Monday, Noel and Liam Gallagher — the band’s main songwriter and singer, respectively — each tweeted out an 11-second video with the date and time of Aug.
 27 at 8 a.m., flickering in the Oasis font.
 The Oasis Instagram account shared it, too.

-The posts came a day after Britain’s Sunday Times reported that anonymous industry insiders are “adamant” that the two will reunite for a series of high-profile concerts next summer, including a headlining slot at the Glastonbury Festival and what would be a record 10-night run at Wembley Stadium.
+The posts came a day after Britain’s Sunday Times reported that anonymous industry insiders were “adamant” that the two would reunite for a series of high-profile concerts next summer, including a headlining slot at the Glastonbury Festival and what would be a record 10-night run at Wembley Stadium.

 “See you down the front,” Liam then replied in a thread about the article on the social platform X.